Manhattan Truck Attack Kills 8; Note Reportedly Claims It Was Done for ISIS

 The Attack

-Eight people were killed and at least were 11 injured in downtown Manhattan on Tuesday afternoon after a driver in a pickup truck deliberately steered his vehicle into a long stretch of bike path.
+Eight people were killed and 11 were injured in downtown Manhattan on Tuesday afternoon when a driver in a pickup truck deliberately steered his vehicle into a mile-long stretch of bike path.
 He then jumped from the vehicle and ran up and down the highway, brandishing a pellet gun and a paintball gun.
 He was shot in the abdomen by a police officer and taken into custody.

 The suspect has been identified as 29-year-old Sayfullo Habibullaevic Saipov of Tampa, Florida.
 He is an Uzbek national who came to the U.S. in 2010.
-He remained in critical condition on Tuesday evening.
+He underwent surgery and is expected to survive.

 Saipov was heard yelling “Allahu Akbar!” before he was shot.
 Several outlets reported that a note found at the scene said the attack was carried out in the name of ISIS.
-According to CNN, law enforcement sources found one note written in English in the vehicle.
-The New York Times reported that investigators found notes handwritten in Arabic near the truck.
-Other officials said they have yet to find evidence of direct ties between Saipov and ISIS, so they’re treating it as an attack only inspired by ISIS.
+According to CNN, law enforcement sources found one note written in English inside the vehicle.
+The New York Times reported that investigators found several notes handwritten in Arabic near the truck.
+Officials said they have yet to find evidence of direct ties between Saipov and ISIS, so they’re treating it as an attack only inspired by the terror group.

 “This was an act of terror, and a particularly cowardly act of terror, aimed at innocent civilians, aimed at people going about their lives who had no idea what was about to hit them,” New York Mayor Bill de Blasio said at a press conference.